vlamen/vlamen.github.io/_posts/2018-11-14-philips-eeg.md

 * Investigating influence of signal noise
 * Etc

+This project is related to a possible internship in Philips Reserch and will involve supervision from Ulf Grossekathofer and Vlado Menkovski

 **References**

 Lotte, Fabien, et al. "A review of classification algorithms for EEG-based brain–computer interfaces: a 10 year update."
 Journal of neural engineering 15.3 (2018): 031005.

 Chaudhary, Ujwal, et al. "Brain–computer interface–based communication in the completely locked-in state."
 PLoS biology 15.1 (2017): e1002593.